mgurdal/go-tutorial/docs/data-structures.md

 #### Dynamic parameters

-Dynamic parameters can be defined in GO functions.
+We can dynamic parameters in GO functions.
-To define the parameters of this type, the sign `...` is written before the parameter type.
+To do that, we should put `...` sign before the parameter.

 ```go
 func ReLU(nums ...float64) []float64 {